astriaai/astria-docs/docs/use-cases/05-flux-finetuning.md

 * The model base resolution is 1024x1024 however unlike previous models, was trained on a variety of aspect ratios its neural-network architecture is able to better cope with different aspect ratios both in training and inference.

-* Flux1.dev used for fine-tuning requires commercial licensing which is provided to Astria users.
+* Flux1.dev requires commercial licensing which is provided to Astria customers.

 <div style={{ display: "grid", 'grid-template-columns': '1fr 1fr', gap: '1.5rem' }}>